ARE INSECTS A FOOD?

 All insects have a different taste, and this also depends on the preparation.

-Anyway, ants and termites have a sweet, almost nutty flavour, while darkling beetles taste like wholemeal bread.
+Anyway, termites have a sweet, almost nutty flavour, while darkling beetles taste like wholemeal bread.
 Larvae of wood-destroying beetles seem fatty brisket with skin, crickets and locusts taste like walnuts.
 Dragonfly larvae and other aquatic insects taste like fish (surprise?) and cockroaches resemble mushrooms.
 Striped shield bugs taste like apples, wasps like pine seeds, caterpillars of smoky wainscots like raw corn, caterpillars of erebid moths like herring.

 And if you feel like you deserve some treats, mealybugs taste like fried potatoes, eggs of water boatman seem like caviar, mealworms taste like popcorn, and buffalo worms that taste like bacon*.
 It doesn’t seem bad, isn’t it?